 The Senate is responsible for determining all matters of academic character affecting the University as a whole.
-It shares responsibility with the Board of Trustees for appointing the Principal.
+It shares responsibility with the Board of Trustees for appointing the Principal and Vice-Chancellor.

 The Senate has 68 members: 12 ex-officio and 56 elected.